hysinh/mortgage-calculator/README.md

   ### Unfixed Bugs
   - Although I have included a function that clears the terminal, I noticed that anything above the terminal screen does not clear and is still available to view if you scroll up.
 This is potentially confusing but I was not able to resolve it.
 My mentor said that it is common for older terminals to push content upward and not truly clear the screen.
   - During testing, it was revealed that when users save Mortgage profiles after applying Extra Monthly Principal payments, the mortgage profile that is saved is based on the original Mortgage inputs and is not updated with the new loan length and lifetime interest on the loan.
 I would like to resolve this but due to time constraints, I'm not sure I will have the time to work out the new calculations before submission.
+  - When viewed through a mobile device, the terminal goes off screen.
+I will need to research this to see if this is something that is resolvable.

 ## Credits